Krakatoa operates differently from most other businesses.

 - £2K spent on repairing the rest of our backline and replacing mic stands and cables.

-- £1K invested in vastly upgraded vocal microphones, also scheduled for installation this week.
+- £1K invested in vastly upgraded vocal microphones.

 That amounted to an additional £66K of reinvestment, over and above what was directly generated by ring-fenced cultural activity.